MephilesTD6/snHm/README.md

 Aiman Naim bin Shaiful Zahrin (22005653) from EEE

-The aim is to create a game using Unity, in which player character collects valuables whilst avoiding the drone swarm enemies
+The aim is to create a game using Unity, in which player character collects drone swarm enemies The player cannot reach enemies from higher up, so buttons are used to remove them from the simulation.

 To run our project in unity,
 1. Download sir's Swarm-main code and open it in Unity